Approximations of Rockafellians, Lagrangians, and Dual Functions: Abstract

-{\bf Abstract}. \quad Solutions of an optimization problem are sensitive to changes caused by approximations or parametric perturbations, especially in the nonconvex setting.
-This paper investigates the ability of substitute problems, constructed from Rockafellian functions, to provide robustness against such approximations.
-Unlike classical stability analysis focused on local changes around (local) minimizers, we employ epi-convergence to examine whether the approximating problems suitably approach the actual one globally.
-We show that under natural assumptions the substitute problems can be well-behaved in the sense of epi-convergence even though the actual one is not.
-We further quantify the rates of convergence that often lead to Lipschitz-kind stability properties for the substitute problems.
+Solutions of an optimization problem are sensitive to changes caused by approximations or parametric perturbations, especially in the nonconvex setting.
+This paper shows that solutions of substitute problems, constructed from Rockafellian functions, can be less sensitive to such changes.
+Unlike classical stability analysis focused on local changes around (local) minimizers, we employ epi-convergence to examine whether approximating or perturbed problems suitably approach an actual (unperturbed) problem globally. \redrevvv{We demonstrate that solutions derived from the Rockafellian-based substitute problems converge to solutions of the actual optimization problem under suitable conditions, providing a rigorous alternative to potentially unstable direct approximations.} We quantify the rates of convergence that often lead to Lipschitz-kind stability properties for the substitute problems.